Mo-rmdone/SQL-for-Data-Analysis-Udacity/README.md

 # SQL-for-Data-Analysis-Udacity
-Sql queries from SQL for Data Analysis Udacity course
+SQL queries from SQL for Data Analysis Udacity course